mhoskins90/CS665Project/README.md

 # CS665Project
-A directory named 'DelinquencyNotices' will be created to hold payment documents when generated.
+A directory named 'DelinquentNotices' will be created to hold payment documents when generated.